DreaMinder/nuxt-netlify-cache/README.md

 ### Advanced usage

 This is a more complicated approach that removes bundle-build process entirely.
-It saves cache the same way as it does in the module approach, but this time if it detects `use_cache` flag in redeploy request, it runs `nuxt generate --no-build` instead of `nuxt generate`.
+It saves cache the same way as it does in the module approach, but this time if it detects `use_cache` flag in redeploy request, it runs `nuxt export` instead of `nuxt build && nuxt export`.

 - Add `nuxt-netlify-cache` dependency
 - Add a new command to `package.json`